wazuh/wazuh-documentation/source/cloud-service/apis/index.rst

 Wazuh Cloud API
 ===============

-Wazuh Cloud provides a Wazuh Cloud API that allows you to perform some operations with your cloud environments, such as downloading archived data.
+Wazuh Cloud provides a Wazuh Cloud API that allows you to perform some operations with your cloud environments, such as downloading archive data.

 This section provides information on the following: